 While climate change factors such as decreasing precipitation and declining snow storage on Iran’s mountain peaks have played a role, the Iranian regime’s policy missteps, mismanagement, corruption, and failure to adapt are primarily to blame for the country’s protracted environmental crisis.
 One scientific report describes human activity as the chief cause of droughts in Iran, specifically “aggressive, short-sighted, and unsustainable land and water management.”
 Numerous experts have advised Iran’s leadership on best practices to follow and issued warnings of the consequences to come from continued, but the regime has ignored their protestations.
 The Stanford 2040 project, for instance, urged Iran to deemphasize its policy preferences for food self-sufficiency and population growth.
 There have been no encouraging signs that the regime seeks to discourage population growth, however, as politicians dare not question one of Khamenei’s signature policies.
 Instead, Iran’s leadership has enacted a campaign to increase the population to 150 million by 2050 and sought to restrict access to family-planning measures.

 Experts have also suggested investing in aquifer management as a panacea for Iran’s water crisis.
 This cheap and easy alternative to environmentally destructive dams would enable Iran to store 30 billion cubic meters of water each year for current and future use.
 However, the IRGC has resisted this approach, since its leadership would be unable to profit as it does from dam construction.

 Iran’s water issues are similar to those faced by the drought-plagued American southwest.
 The United States should offer the prospect of water cooperation and investment to incentivize Iran’s leadership to work out a comprehensive treaty covering Iran’s illicit nuclear program, as well as its hegemonic regional agenda and destabilizing ballistic missile pursuits.
-The Trump administration should target messaging directly to the Iranian people through platforms such as Voice of America–Persian News Network and Radio Farda, letting Iranians know that the government and people of the U.S. stand ready to help the Iranian nation contend with long-term drought conditions, adapting to climate change, and upgrading and helping maintain water infrastructure and governance.
+The Biden administration should target messaging directly to the Iranian people through platforms such as Voice of America–Persian News Network and Radio Farda, letting Iranians know that the government and people of the U.S. stand ready to help the Iranian nation contend with long-term drought conditions, adapting to climate change, and upgrading and helping maintain water infrastructure and governance.